sam-val/tymex-home-test/question_1/README.md

 ### Run Server

-Make migrations (I use SQlite for this exercise for quick setup)
+Make migrations (I use SQlite for this exercise for quick setup, db path: `test.db`)

 ```bash
 make upgrade